-Absolutely.
-We encourage guests to come and see if Ladner United feels good for you and suits your hopes of a faith community.
-We have people who have been involved here all their lives and others whose involvement began more recently; some who have grown up in other denominations, and others with no to little experience of a church at all.
-You do not have to pass any kind of test – just come.
+Absolutely!
+We encourage anyone and everyone to come and see if Ladner United feels like a good fit for you and offers what you’re looking for in a faith community.
+We have people who have been involved here all their lives and others whose involvement began more recently; some who have grown up in other denominations, and others with little to no experience of church at all.
+You do not have to pass any kind of test – just come!

 The worship space has about 175 seats and none of them are reserved.
 Please feel free to sit anywhere.
 No one owns a seat.
 In fact, we don’t have pews.
 We have comfortable padded seats and some with arm rests in chase you need a bit of steadying to get up.

 Occasionally, due to a baptism or special services, certain rows will be indicated as reserved for family so that they may sit together.

 People wear the kind of clothing and style they are comfortable in; everything from jeans and a sweatshirt to a suit and tie, dress, or other more formal clothes.
 Summer brings some folks in wearing sandals, shorts, and a t-shirt.
 What’s important is that you are worshipping and comfortable – we are not focused on what you’re wearing.

 Children are an integral part of Ladner United church and they are always welcome.
 At the beginning of the service children sit with the adult(s) they came with until the person leading the young one’s time invites them to be together up front for a story time.
 Sometimes this is more like a conversation and sharing time.
 This is not a time for children to entertain us, so we don’t laugh at things children say so they do not feel embarrassed.